 Our adult children married two remarkably bright and discerning travelers with wisdom beyond their years.
 Our two grandchildren in California are insightful boys who love the outdoors, and I’ve enjoyed fishing with them in North Carolina, Florida, California, and Virginia.
-Our granddaughter in Maine is already a water bug kayaking with her parents and looking for her boots to go out in the snow.
-She’s already carefully reorganizing reality in play even at 1.5 years old.
+Our oldest granddaughter in Maine is already a water bug kayaking with her parents and looking for her boots to go out in the snow.
+She’s already carefully reorganizing reality in play, even at 2 years old.

 I’m looking forward to that dream trip when we all drift fish for trout in the beautiful Flaming Gorge on the Green River in Utah.
-Our nuclear family [my wife, son, and daughter] still remembers that special March trip to Yellowstone Park in the 80s.
-First, we drove snowmobiles about 70 miles to see Old Faithful blow steam from the frozen stones, and then fly fished all the next day [with wet March Browns] on the Madison River for beautiful brown and rainbow trout.
+Our nuclear family still remembers that special March trip to Yellowstone Park in the 80s.
+First, we drove snowmobiles about 70 miles to see Old Faithful blow steam from the frozen stones, and then fly fished all the next day on the Madison River for beautiful brown and rainbow trout.
 That trip was life-changing for all of us.

 Looking Back: Personal Gratitude Details On My Launch

 If you’re curious to know a bit more about me personally, and my other trips: